Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Join Zoom/Join Zoom with Security Enhancements/readme.md

 ![T10 Home](https://github.com/Bobby-McGonigle/Macro-Samples/blob/master/Join%20Zoom/Join%20Zoom%20with%20Security%20Enhancements/images/00_Home.png)

-* So the initial prompt remains the same, albeit 1 slight change from the oringinal joinZoom.js
+* So the initial prompt remains the same, albeit 1 slight change from the original joinZoom.js
   * Instead of selecting "join" after entering the meeting id, you select "Next"
     * ![JoinZoomMID](https://github.com/Bobby-McGonigle/Macro-Samples/blob/master/Join%20Zoom/Join%20Zoom%20with%20Security%20Enhancements/images/01_JZS%20Home.png)
   * After entering in the meeting ID, the user will be prompted with a Role Selection